OpenNebula/docs/source/intro_release_notes/concepts_terminology/intro.rst

 -  **Monitoring**: Virtual resources as well as :ref:`hosts <hostsubsystem>` are periodically monitored for key performance indicators.
 The information can then used by a powerful and flexible :ref:`scheduler <schg>` for the definition of workload and resource-aware allocation policies.
 You can also :ref:`gain insight application status and performance <onegate_usage>`.

--  **Accounting**: A Configurable :ref:`accounting system <accounting>` to visualize and report resource usage data, to allow their integration with chargeback and billing platforms, or to guarantee fair share of resources among users.

 -  **Networking**: An easily adaptable and customizable :ref:`network subsystem <nm>` is present in OpenNebula in order to better integrate with the specific network requirements of existing data centers and to allow full isolation between virtual machines that composes a virtualised service.

 -  **Storage**: The support for multiple datastores in the :ref:`storage subsystem <sm>` provides extreme flexibility in planning the storage backend and important performance benefits.

--  **Security**: This feature is spread across several subsystems: :ref:`authentication and authorization mechanisms <auth_overview>` allowing for various possible mechanisms to identify a authorize users, a powerful :ref:`Access Control List <manage_acl>` mechanism allowing different role management with fine grain permission granting over any resource managed by OpenNebula, support for isolation at different levels...

 -  **High Availability**: Support for :ref:`HA architectures <oneha>` and :ref:`configurable behavior in the event of host or VM failure <ftguide>` to provide easy to use and cost-effective failover solutions.

--  **Clusters**: :ref:`Clusters <cluster_guide>` are pools of hosts that share datastores and virtual networks.
-Clusters are used for load balancing, high availability, and high performance computing.

 -  **Multiple Zones**: The :ref:`Data Center Federation <introf>` functionality allows for the centralized management of multiple instances of OpenNebula for scalability, isolation and multiple-site support.